neglect

 house-squeezed-plant

-The patio of a Roman villa, with it's minimal open roof, is the last stage between garden and house-plants.
+The patio of a Roman villa, with it's minimal open roof, is one of the final stages from garden to house plant.
+At first glance it's already there.

 X